material-components/material-components-android/docs/components/Chip.md

     android:text="@string/text"/>
 ```

-Changes to a chip can be observed like so:
+Changes to a chip can be observed with the following:

 ```kt
 chip.setOnClickListener {